rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% read_before "This tutorial is part 2 of 2 in this series."
 "Part 1:" "Why GraphQL: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-graphql-advantages-disadvantages-alternatives" %}}

-Finding the right solution a given problem is not always simple, and web applications build with GraphQL are a good example of how changing times make for constantly evolving challenges.
+Finding the right solution for a given problem is not always simple, and web applications build with GraphQL are a good example of how changing times make for constantly evolving challenges.
 Moreover, evolving challenges create a scenario where the solutions must also evolve, so even the number of choices becomes a task.
 This article will decipher the pros and cons of one such solution: Apollo for GraphQL, with alternative solutions in case you decide against it.

 GraphQL is only the query language that has a reference implementation in JavaScript, and Apollo builds its ecosystem on top to make GraphQL available for a wider audience.
 This includes the client-side as well as the server-side, because they provide a large ecosystem of libraries for both.
 The libraries provide an intermediate layer too: Apollo Engine, which is a GraphQL gateway.
-Essentially there's a reason Apollo is one of the most popular choices for using GraphQL in JavaScript applications
+Essentially there's a reason Apollo is one of the most popular choices for using GraphQL in JavaScript applications.

 {{% chapter_header "Apollo Advantages" "apollo-advantages" %}}